euoriml-beep/SHARK/README.md

 Looking for a free AxManager VIP plugin?
-Tap the bot link below to get access and follow the steps provided to unlock the available features quickly and easily.
+Tap the SHARK BOT link below to get access and follow the steps provided to unlock the available features quickly and easily.
 Make sure to read all instructions carefully to ensure a smooth setup process and avoid any issues during activation.